TechDocsStudio/biel-docs/docs/quickstart.md

 # Quickstart

+**Biel.ai** transforms your static documentation into an intelligent, 24/7 AI assistant that provides instant, accurate answers to user questions.
+Instead of users digging through pages of docs, they simply ask questions and get immediate help—reducing your support workload while improving user experience.

-Welcome to the **Biel.ai** documentation!
-In just a few steps, you'll have an AI-powered chatbot for your website and documents.
+Ready to get started?
+In just a few minutes, you'll have an AI-powered chatbot running on your website and answering questions from your documentation.

 ## 1. Create your Biel.ai account